How to save and delete from iCloud: macOS Big Sur tips

-iCloud is gives you instant access to files and apps you need across all your devices.
+iCloud gives you instant access to files and apps you need across all your devices.
 It has 5GB of space that you can use for free and additional storage is relatively inexpensive, so if you have multiple Apple devices, it’s definitely the most convenient way of file management.

 But the question that brought you here is how do you actually manage files in iCloud?
-Further in this article we’ll go over paramount points like how to store files in iCloud, or the basic ones like how to save or delete anything and how to add or remove the apps you choose to sync, and lots of other useful tips.
+Further in this article, we’ll go over paramount points like storing files in iCloud, or the basic ones like how to save or delete anything and how to add or remove the apps you choose to sync, and lots of other useful tips.

 How to store files on iCloud

 Let’s start from the top.
-To open iCloud you need it to be turned on.
+To open iCloud, you need it to be turned on.
 We know it sounds obvious, but in case you haven’t done it yet, you can do it in System Preferences > Apple ID.
 Sign in with your Apple ID, if you need to, and click iCloud Drive.
 Now, iCloud Drive should appear as other folders in Finder’s left menu.

-Since the macOS Sierra, iCloud has had a major makeover.
-Now it can sync your Documents and Desktop folders across all your devices.
-It also has Optimized Storage, it’s a new feature that takes your old files and moves them into the cloud, but only when you’re running low on disk space.
-Read more about why moving files like that into the cloud instead of deleting is not the best idea.
+There is Optimize Mac Storage option at the bottom of the window: this feature takes your old documents and moves them into the cloud, but only when you’re running low on disk space.
+Read more about why moving files like that into the cloud instead of deleting them is not the best idea.

-IMPORTANT: Keep in mind that when you turn on Optimized Storage, anything that gets moved to the cloud is deleted from your Mac.
+IMPORTANT: Keep in mind that when you turn on Optimize Mac Storage, anything that gets moved to the cloud is deleted from your Mac.
 So if you delete those files from iCloud as well, they’re gone for good.